dulingo

 8 minute read

-The decision to study abroad is a big decision, so it’s important to understand your options.
-The UK is a great place to study and has a lot to offer international students.
-There are lots of reasons why you should choose to study in the UK and not in India as your destination for further studies.
-To know all about the benefits of studying in the UK rather than India, keep on reading this blog.
+The decision to Study Abroad is a big decision, so it is important to understand all your options.
+The UK is a great place to study and has a lot to offer to international students coming in every year.
+Moreover, there are lots of reasons why you should choose to study in the UK and not in India as your destination for further studies.
+Read on to learn more about the benefits of studying in the UK rather than India.

-Also Read: UK vs Canada: Where to Study in 2021?
+Also Read: Guide to Study in the UK 2024

 Education system in the UK vs India

-Let’s compare the two entirely different education systems to have an in-depth understanding.
+Now let us compare the two entirely different education systems to have an in-depth understanding of what will suit you best.

 • The duration of courses offered in both countries is almost similar.
 A Bachelor’s degree (equivalent to Hons) lasts for three years.